 - It’s an adaptive approach popular in fast-paced industries, such as software development, product design, and marketing.

-- The goal of the Agile methodology is to deliver working software incrementally, in short cycles, called Sprints.
-This allows stakeholders to see the project’s progress and provide feedback early and often.
+- The agile methodology, called sprints, aims to deliver working software incrementally in short cycles.
+It lets stakeholders see the project’s progress and provide feedback early and often.

 - The agile methodology is an iterative software development process that enables teams to respond to change quickly.
 It has been gaining popularity over the past few years as businesses have shifted to a more agile way of working.

 - The main advantage of the agile methodology is that it allows businesses to be more flexible and adaptable.
 The fast pace of change in today’s world means that companies need to be able to respond quickly to new opportunities and challenges.
 The agile methodology enables them to do just that.